 Normalization is a collection of principles to guarantee that when you transfer data, you send the least amount of data to ensure optimal use of the database and eliminate data redundancy and anomaly.
 The main aim is to avoid the collection of irrelevant data stored together, as this is the main source of these anomalies.
 Commonly used normalization techniques are:

 10. What is denormalization?

-The technique of introducing redundant data to avoid complicated data in the database is called denormalization.
+Denormalization is a technique of introducing redundant data to avoid complicated data in a database.
 It is part of the database approach of optimization.
 This technique prevents the usage of complicated and expensive joins.

 11. What is an ER model?

 The ER model specifies a database's conceptual perspective.
 It works with real-world entities and their relationships.
 At the database level, the creation of an ER model is a suitable choice.
 ER model stands for Entity-Relationship model where Entity is any real-world object that has some properties and attributes associated with it.
 In terms of RDBMS, a row is a single entity or object.